rezaarezvan/AFA-Benchmark/README.md

 ### New AFA Method

-1. **Implement the method**: You are free to place the source code for your method whereever you want.
+1. **Implement the method**: You are free to place the source code for your method wherever you want.
 If you implement a new RL-based method, you could create the folder `src/afa_rl/new_rl_method/` for example.
 AFA methods are required to implement the `AFAMethod` protocol, which includes the `select` method for feature selection logic, and `predict` for classification logic.